Wax Begonia (Begonia semperflorens) Indoor Care, Propagation and Growing Problems

 Flower bud drop

 The second possible cause of flower bud drop in Begonia semperflorens is underwatering.
-Maintain the soil moist at all times and never allow the soil ball to dry out completely.
+Maintain the soil moderately moist during the growing season and slightly moist in the cold season but never allow the soil ball to dry out completely.

 Yellow leaves